PX4/PX4-user_guide/en/sim_gazebo_classic/multi_vehicle_simulation_gazebo.md

    ```

    :::note
-   You can specify `gui:=false` in the above *roslaunch* to launch Gazebo without its UI.
+   You can specify `gui:=false` in the above *roslaunch* to launch Gazebo Classic without its UI.
    :::

-The tutorial example opens the Gazebo client GUI showing two Iris vehicles in an empty world.
+The tutorial example opens the Gazebo Classic client GUI showing two Iris vehicles in an empty world.

 You can control the vehicles with *QGroundControl* or MAVROS in a similar way to how you would manage a single vehicle:
 * *QGroundControl* will have a drop-down to select the vehicle that is "in focus"